travis-ci/docs-travis-ci-com/blog/_posts/2012-03-11-announcing_haskell_support_on_travis_ci.md

 ## Thank You Contributors

-We would like to thank [Alessandro Vermeulen](http://alessandrovermeulen.me) for his help with making Haskell support on travis-ci.org a reality.
+We would like to thank [Alessandro Vermeulen](http://alessandrovermeulen.me) for his help with making Haskell support on Travis CI a reality.